What Happened To Billy Boyd? He Reunited With The Lord Of The Rings Cast

 If all this Lord of the Rings talk has got you jonesing for more, let Josh Gad help you with that.
 The actor has been bringing back movie casts from the past on his YouTube channel Reunited Apart.
 In the past, he’s brought back the cast from The Goonies and Back to the Future.

-His most recent collection will include the cast from The Lord of the Rings, which Billy Boyd will be part of.
-The reunion will premiere on Gad’s channel on May 31, 2020.
-Check out the teaser below from Gad’s Twitter and let’s hope we see more of Boyd in the future!
+One of his episodes included the cast from The Lord of the Rings, which Billy Boyd was part of.
+The reunion premiered on Gad’s channel on May 31, 2020.